signaldust/bunny-jit/README.md

 ## Instructions?

-The first step is to include `bjit.h`.
+The first step is to include `src/bjit.h`.

 The second step is to create a `bjit::Proc` which takes a stack allocation size and a string representing arguments (`i` for integer, `f` for double).